TAU-CH/qumran_segmenting_dead_sea_scroll_fragments_for_a_scientific_image_set/README.md

     ```
    If your CUDA version is different than 11.5, consider updating the version or manually modifying the commands below to reflect the differences.

-2. Create a virtual environment using conda with Python 3.7:
+2. Create a virtual environment using conda with Python 3.7 and activate it:
     ```
     conda create --name torchenv python=3.7
+    conda activate torchenv
     ```

 3. Install PyTorch 1.12.1, torchvision 0.13.1, and torchaudio 0.12.1, with CUDA 11.3: